Equity in action

 Equity Statement

-In 2022, Metro Transit adopted a Transit Equity statement, which was drafted by our Equity & Inclusion team and includes feedback from employees throughout Metro Transit.
-This statement guides the tangible steps we are taking to be more equitable and inclusive within our organization and our community.
+Metro Transit's adopted Transit Equity statement, drafted by our Equity & Inclusion Team and informed by feedback from employees across the organization, guides the steps we're taking to be more equitable and inclusive.
+It reads:

 Metro Transit acknowledges that providing safe, affordable, and reliable transportation increases opportunity.
 Transit services and programs should be built to equitably benefit all, especially under-served communities, including BIPOC, low-wealth, women, people with disabilities, LGBTQ, youth and older adults.
 Transit equity requires identifying and addressing injustices and building actionable pathways to create a fair and more just future.